cristianeams/tiny-app/README.md

-# tiny-app
+# TinyApp Project
-A four-day project to build a web app using Node and ExpressJS.

-The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs much like TinyURL.com and bit.ly do.

+## Final Product

-### Technologies:
+### Dependencies
-* Web Server: Node.js
+* Node.js
-* Middleware: Express
+* Express
-* Template Engine: EJS
+* EJS
+* bcryptjs
+* body-parser
+* cookie-session

+## Getting Started

+* Install all dependencies (using the `npm install` command)
+* Run the development web server using the `node express_server.js` command

-## Let's get tinified!
+## Let's get TINYfied!